 I received my law degree from the University of Victoria in 1996, a Master's in Law from Osgoode Hall at York University in 2001, and a PhD in Educational Theory and Policy Studies from the Ontario Institute for Studies in Education at University of Toronto in 2011.
 I was a MITACS postdoctoral fellow in 2014.

-My work experience includes work as the first Policy Counsel for the new government of Nunavut; a founder and Northern Director of Akitsiraq Law School in Iqaluit, Nunavut; working in a domestic violence family legal aid clinic in Brooklyn, New York, and as Research Director of People for Education, a research and advocacy organization championing great public schools that live up to their promise.
+I have worked in diverse roles that combine education, law and public policy.
+This includes serving as the Director of Research and Evaluation for the Future Skills Centre and Director of Research for People for Education, serving as the first Policy Counsel for the new government of Nunavut; a founder and Northern Director of Akitsiraq Law School in Iqaluit, Nunavut; working in a domestic violence family legal aid clinic in Brooklyn, New York.

 The main focus of my research is issues of equality, particularly in educational settings and involving children, youth and families.
-I've done research on schools and child welfare, "streaming" and systemic discrimination, and the policy and data infrastructure required to understand equity of access to postsecondary education.
-New projects include work on "nudging" students to overcome non-academic barriers, the connection between playground quality and poverty, and new developments in legal education.
+I've done research on schools and child welfare, "streaming" and systemic discrimination, the policy and data infrastructure required to understand equity of access to postsecondary education, and the connections between playground quality, health and poverty in Ontario.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã